bazelbuild/rules_swift/doc/explicit_modules.md

 ],
 ```

-This _should_ be harmless because Swift still validates when type
+This _should_ be harmless because Swift still validates application
-checking.
+extension usage when type checking.

 ## Handling frameworks with missing dependencies